WithoutTheDot/Polaris/README.md

 ## Introduction

 Hello and welcome to my programming language.
-This project represents a simple exploration of how programming languages are constructed.
+This project represents a simple exploration of how programming languages are made.
 While not highly advanced, this language covers the fundamentals and includes a basic (albeit imperfect) error-handling system.
 To install, please refer to the [Installation Instructions](#installation) section below.
 I hope you enjoy my language.

 ## Features